sky-uk/client-lib-ios-test-foundation/README.md

 ![](https://user-images.githubusercontent.com/51656240/94568277-9685b280-026c-11eb-80ac-d5a6d95bcdf3.png)
 During test execution, to use the embedded mock server, the MA must forward http requests to http://127.0.0.1:8080.

-## SkyUITestCase/SkyUnitTestCase primary classes for defining test cases
+## Use SkyUITestCase/SkyUnitTestCase as base classes when writing Test suites
-SkyUITestCase and SkyUnitTestCase classes extend XCTestCase and define a mock server.
-Use SkyUITestCase and SkyUnitTestCase for UI and Unit test cases respectively.
+`SkyUITestCase` and `SkyUnitTestCase` classes extend `XCTestCase` and define a mock server.
+Use `SkyUITestCase` for UI tests and `SkyUnitTestCase` for Unit test cases.

 ### SkyUnitTestCase - Unit Test example with SUT performing Http Requests
 The goal of this kind of unit test is to verify the correctness of the http requests performed by the MA.
 The `httpServerBuilder` object allows to define the state of the mock server as a set of http routes.
 Note `Urls.baseUrl().replaceHostnameWithLocalhost()` in the `setupUp()` forwards http request performed by MA to localhost.